NathanGarces/flutter-modern-clock/README.md

 # flutter_modern_clock

-The clock is a modern analog and digital clock, which was designed for a 900x600 smart clock.
+The clock is a modern analogue and digital clock, which was designed for a 900x600 smart clock.

 The clock was designed using Figma and implemented in Flutter.